Horizon Scanner

 The introduction of relevant step to the BSA by LAFRA means that the landlord cannot charge the costs of these steps to qualifying leaseholders.
 The change also introduces relevant step to Remediation Orders and Remediation Contribution Orders.

 The First Tier Tribunal can now order that Landlords take relevant steps instead of remedying a defect itself, therefore where mitigation (i.e. relevant steps) can adequately preclude a risk and it would be disproportionate to insist on remedying a defect, only the relevant steps need be taken.
-Landlord will likely therefore welcome this change, however it has not been tested in the Tribunal yet.
+Landlords will likely therefore welcome this change, however it has not been tested in the Tribunal yet.

 In respect of Remediation Contribution Orders, the costs of relevant steps can now be recovered.
 The costs of obtaining expert reports and temporary accommodation costs can be claimed.
 In addition, LAFRA permits additional prospective costs beyond those of remedying relevant defects to be claimed via Remediation Contribution Orders, as the First Tier Tribunal can “determine that a specified body corporate or partnership is liable for the reasonable costs of specified things done or to be done”.